-Quick Look: An ABLE Account is a special savings account that allows individuals with disabilities to save up to \$19,000 per year while keeping their Medicaid and other benefits.
+Quick Look: An ABLE Account is a special savings account that allows individuals with disabilities to save up to \$15,000 per year while keeping their Medicaid and other benefits.
 If you are working, you may be able to keep more of the money you earn by saving it in an ABLE account.

 In 2014 Congress passed the Achieving a Better Life Experience (ABLE) Act, which allows states to set up new, tax-advantaged saving programs for some individuals with disabilities.
-The person's disability onset must have occurred before age 26 to be eligible.
 ABLE accounts are designed to help people with disabilities and their families save and pay for disability-related expenses.
-If you have an ABLE account, you may save up to \$19,000 each year from the money you may be earning from a job or from the income you may be receiving from another source.
+If you have an ABLE account, you may save up to \$15,000 each year from money you may be earning from a job or from income you may be receiving from another source.
 Family and friends can also donate money to your account.